|Monday:||8:00 AM - 5:00 PM|

 If your brakes squeal or grind, grab causing jerky stops, or your warning light flashes it may be time for a free brake system inspection.
-Boswell's Auto & Fleet Service offers a free brake and safety inspection on most cars and light trucks.
+Boswell's Auto Repair offers a free brake and safety inspection on most cars and light trucks.
 Waiting for brake squeal, grinding noises or a soft pedal can be a costly mistake.
-Drop by any Boswell's Auto & Fleet Service for your free, no-obligation brake inspection today.
+Drop by any Boswell's Auto Repair for your free, no-obligation brake inspection today.

 About Your Brake System's Components